 Everyone who worked there was very friendly and I was surprised to see a number of unaccompanied guest groups like us there in the morning.
 We met up with our two caddies (each handled two bags), Jason and Matt, and they also made us feel quite welcome.
 It was a much more comfortable and inviting experience than I ever expected it to be.

 We finally were ready to tee off.
 The first tee box is right next to the clubhouse, so there is a little pressure with a number of people milling around and watching.
-The first hole is pretty straightforward, but there’s a small hedge cutting across in front of you (less than 100 yards from the tee) that is probably the most intimidating shrubbery you will ever encounter on a course.
+The first hole is pretty straightforward, but there’s a small hedge cutting across in front of you (less than 100 yards from the tee and obscuring a road) that is probably the most intimidating shrubbery you will ever encounter on a course.
 All you want to do is make sure you clear that tiny hurdle while everyone is watching.
 I actually led off the group with a nice drive, so I made it successfully.

 Once the initial nerves wore off and we were a couple holes into the round, I’ll have to admit I was a little underwhelmed with the course.
 The conditions were very nice, but far from “immaculate” (which is what I envision in my mind).
 The first few holes are good, but not great.
 It didn’t seem like anything I hadn’t seen before.